Elders Visiting Program

 - liaising between the offender, corrections staff and other agencies.

-They also keep the community informed about the prisoner’s progress, address employment issues and help improve the ratio of Indigenous people in custody.
+They also keep the community informed about the prisoner’s progress, address employment issues and help improve the ratio of Aboriginal people in custody.

 Where Elders visit from

-Elders involved in this program are committed to addressing the negative impact the high rates of Indigenous imprisonment has on communities.
+Elders involved in this program are committed to addressing the negative impact the high rates of Aboriginal imprisonment has on communities.

 Elders visits from the following places.